UW QB Kevin Thomson forgoes eighth college season to pursue professional future

-The Kevin Thomson Era is over.
+The Kevin Thomson era is over.

 And at Washington, at least, it never truly began.